Tyrese919/Bit-Feeling/README.md

 **Team**:

 - @Tyrese van Schagen - Team lead
-- @... - product owner
+- @... - Product owner
 - @Joshua van den berselaar - Developer
 - @Justin van der heide - Developer
 - @Quinten Schaap - Developer

 **Scope**:
 Features:
-- login system
+- Login system
-- a way to make a class for all the people to go in
+- A way to make a class for all the people to go in
 - Notification every day
 - Notification to teacher after a spree of not doing good
 - A overview for the teacher to see all the students feelings
 - Explenation why you are not doing well after an amount of times in a row
--  keeping Track of people after a while to get a notification to get a checkmark behind your name so teachers know something is up
+- Keeping track of people after a while to get a notification to get a checkmark behind your name so teachers know something is up
-- android version
+- Android version
 - A way to customise your account
 - A way to ask help if you are stuck with your work

 **Will do**:
-- login system
+- Login system
 - A Notification every day
 - A Notification to teacher after a spree of not doing good
 - a way to make a classroom for all the people to go in